Yes, you can refinance student loans with a private lender more than once in the quest for a lower interest rate and different repayment term.

 Another factor to consider is your time.
 Though you can refinance as many times as you want, it helps to make sure it’s worth the effort.
 That means researching reputable lenders and the rates and terms they offer.

 It’s important to point out that refinancing federal student loans even once will cause you to permanently forfeit government-backed protections and benefits, such as federal student loan forgiveness programs, deferment, and forbearance.

 How Is Student Loan Refinancing Different Than Consolidation?

 It’s important to make a distinction between refinancing and consolidation.
 When you refinance your student loans with a private lender, you are borrowing one new loan with new terms, such as a lower interest rate or different repayment term, and using the proceeds to pay off your existing loans.

 When you consolidate federal student loans into a Direct Consolidation Loan, you combine your existing loans into one.
 The term may be drawn out to up to 30 years, and the interest rate will be the weighted average of the original loans’ rates, rounded up to the nearest eighth of a percentage point.
 For this reason, your new rate may actually be higher than the rate of your previous lowest-interest loan.

 Whether you refinance your student loans for the first or sixth time, it would be smart to check that your new rate and term make sense for you.

 Also, beware of qualifying for a low interest rate that’s attached to a longer-term loan.
-Though monthly payments might be low, a longer term might mean you’ll end up paying much more over the life of the loan.
+Though monthly payments might be low, a longer term might mean you’ll end up paying much more in interest over the life of the loan.
 If you can afford the higher monthly payment, loans with shorter terms can be a good cost-saving option.